store

 by Steve Olson

 Genetics has joined archeology and paleontology in mapping the early movements of human societies.
-This book reminds us that despite our diversity, we are all Africans.
-A contribution to the "new world history."
+This book reminds us that despite our diversity, we are all Africans. shop Amazon.com

 by Conal Furay and Michael J. Salevouris

 Clear and concise introduction to the nature and practice of history including research and writing.
 Concepts are reinforced through exercises designed for entry-level college students.
-Excellent resource for secondary teachers.
+Good resource for secondary teachers.
+Shop Amazon.com

 The New World History: A Teacher's Companion